Meet the Team

 Asiphile Khanyile

-UMI Waste Project Campaigner
+Waste Campaigner

 Asiphile Khanyile works as the UMI Waste Project Campaigner.
 She joined groundWork in 2021.
 Asiphile is passionate about academic research, waste management, and working with communities.
 Prior to joining groundWork, Asiphile worked as an intern specialising in environmental education and waste management.
 She holds a degree in Geography and Environmental Management and a postgraduate degree in Environmental Science from the University of KwaZulu-Natal.
 She is the recipient of the 2021 Albert T Modi Ubuntu Award for her outstanding inter/multi/transdisciplinary master’s research at the University of KwaZulu-Natal.